ncar-xdev/jupyter-forward/docs/source/examples.md

 ## Launching Jupyter Lab on a Remote Host without port-forwarding

 If and/or when the remote host has nodes that can be accessed via a public IP address, `jupyter-forward` provides a `--no-port-forwarding` option which disables SSH tunneling.
-When the `--no-port-forwarding` option is active, the Jupyter Lab session is accessible at `https:\\<public-ip-address:port>` instead of `https:\\<localhost:port>` on the local machine's browser.
+When the `--no-port-forwarding` option is active, the Jupyter Lab session is accessible at `https:\\<public-ip-address:port>` instead of `https:\\<localhost:port>` in the local machine's browser.

 ```bash
 ❯ jupyter-forward username@supersystem.univ.edu --no-port-forwarding